MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 On line two, `airXdfData` is a data source object returned by **rxImport**, which we can query to learn about data characteristics.

-## Step 2: Save as XDF
+## Save as XDF

-Although we could work with the data in-memory as a data frame for the duration of the session, it often helps to save the data as an .xdf file for reuse at a later data.
+Although we could work with the data frame for the duration of the session, it often helps to save the data as an .xdf file for reuse at a later date.
 To create an .xdf file, run **rxImport** with an *outFile* parameter specifying the name and and a folder for which you have write permissions:

 ~~~~
 	airXdfData <- rxImport(inData=mysource, outFile="c:/Users/Temp/airExample.xdf")